TheresaLui/SelfHelpContent_v2/articles/microsoft.dms/planning-config-sqldbmi.md

 # Planning and Configuration for SQL DB Managed Instance Migrations

-## Information on setting up database migration to Azure SQL Database Managed Instance in online mode
+For information on setting up database migration to Azure SQL Database Managed Instance in online mode, see the following documentation.

 ## **Recommended Documents**